YamahJaleel/Luma/README.md

 - **Mobile Apps**: Native iOS and Android applications
 - **International Expansion**: Multi-language and region support

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the 0BSD License - see the LICENSE file for details.

 ## 🆘 Support

 For support and questions: